 However, district courts do not use the BRI standard when it comes to construing claim language.
 Instead, they rely on the Philips decision (Phillips v.
 AWH Corp.), under which claim terms are interpreted as to their ordinary and customary meaning as given by those of ordinary skill in the art at the time of the invention.
 The difference is that all intrinsic evidence (claims, specification and patent prosecution history) and extrinsic evidence (dictionary definitions and expert testimony) may be used to arrive at that interpretation.
 As such, absent a prosecution history estoppel (which can be used by a district court or the Federal Circuit to limit the scope of a claim), a patent can provide protection broader than the language of the claim as seen from the perspective of the patent specification.

-The PDF below provides a good example of claim construction in an approved patent.
+The PDF below provides a good example of an approved patent.